ddsc/webclient/README.md

 The 'yeoman server' step is optional, you can also serve it with nginx, apache or just:

     $ python -m SimpleHTTPServer

+## Coding hints / tips

+ * Using .get() and .set() is preferred over attributes (Backbone)
+ * Initializing views, collections, models should be done in the appropiate places: for application wide stuff, do it in lizard.app.js, for page-specific things, do it on the pagename.lizard.js.
+ * Views in seperate files under lizard/views/ClassName.js
+ * Models and collections should for now be in lizard.models.js and lizard.collections.js (because they're usually small)
+ * Templates: single lines/small templates may be used 'inline' in the view-code.
+Large chunks deserve a place in index.html for the designers merit (or later, external and loaded async).